 Breeds: Golden Retriever & German Shepherd

 The majestic Golden Shepherd is a cross between a German Shepherd and a Golden Retriever.
-These are intelligent, working dogs that need a job of work to do to keep them mentally happy and physically healthy.
-The Golden Shepherd looks much like a German Shepherd in size but has the gentle nature and sociable attitude of the Golden Retriever, making this mixed breed a wonderful family pet.
-However, these dogs are large, and ideally, you will have a spacious home with a large backyard or garden to accommodate one of these playful pups.
+These are intelligent, working dogs.
+They will need a job of work to do to keep them mentally happy and physically healthy.
+The Golden Shepherd looks much like a German Shepherd in size.
+They have the gentle nature and sociable attitude of the Golden Retriever, making this mixed breed a wonderful family pet.
+These dogs are large, and ideally, you will have a spacious home with a large backyard or garden to accommodate one of these playful pups.

 Also, you’ll have to enjoy grooming your pet.
 Both the Golden Retriever and the German Shepherd are double-coated dogs.
 That means that your pup will shed all year continually round, and he will have two heavy shedding periods during the spring and fall.